-- Continue to build confidence in a new planning framework with an ongoing focus on generating Evidence for Targeted Teaching. - Continue to use C2C only as a reference/ resource where appropriate.
+- Continue to build confidence in a new planning framework with an ongoing focus on generating relevant Cycles of Inquiry at a classroom level (Evidence for Targeted Teaching).
+Review the Reading Hierarchy to promote an emphasis on Oral Language development. - Continue to use C2C only as a reference/ resource where appropriate.

-Planning
+Curriculum Planning

-- Support short planning cycles; to build the mindset of Know the Curriculum Teach the Child. - Continue to build teacher capacity via Coaching sessions (5 week blocks). - Dedicate 60% meeting times/ forums to effective and consistent cohort planning. - Introduction of Fontas & Pinnell in 2016 (as a whole school Reading Benchmark Framework) to supplement ongoing undertakings of Teachers around the tracking of Individual Student Reading Behaviours. - Build relevant cross curriculum connections to support a preview/ review culture (as a means of differentiated support).
+- Support short planning cycles for teachers; to build the mindset of Know the Curriculum Teach the Child. - Continue to build teacher capacity via Coaching sessions (10 week blocks). - Dedicate meeting times/ forums to effective and consistent cohort planning as much as possible. - Continue to use Fountas & Pinnell as a whole school Reading Benchmark Framework; to supplement ongoing undertakings of Teachers around the tracking of Individual Student Reading Behaviours. - Build relevant cross curriculum connections to support a preview/ review culture (as a means of differentiated support).